Need Help with ACA IRS Letters 226J or 5699?

-If you received Letter 226J, the IRS has received their filing and has calculated by the data available that there are either Penalties for Not Providing Coverage to those eligible, or providing unafordable coverage to someone who received a Subsidy from the Marketplace.
+If you received Letter 226J, the IRS has received their filing and has calculated by the data available that there are either Penalties for Not Offering Coverage to those eligible, or offering unafordable coverage to someone who received a Premium Tax Credit (PTC) from the Marketplace.
 In either case, your response has to be very fact-intensive to either dispute or confirm the assumptions made by the IRS.

 As with any Notice from the IRS, time is of the essence.
 You should call the contact on the letter and explain that you are seeking the remedy the issue, and that you are preparing a response and ask for an extension of time to respond.

 Next, you should seek professional assistance to guide you through the remediation process.
 Your response will have to be fact-intensive and is best left to professionals who have experience with this matter.